-Posted by Robert Half on October 15, 2016 - 11:09 | Follow me
+Posted by Robert Half on November 27, 2016 - 20:00 | Follow me

 But that can be short-sighted.
 A vacation from work allows you to recharge your physical and emotional batteries, disconnect from everyday concerns, and return to work rested and refreshed.
 A vacation from work is a far more appropriate place for that scuba gear than at your office desk.

-Ask colleagues to handle your projects while you’re away, and offer to do the same for them when you return.
+Ask co-workers to handle your projects while you’re away, and offer to do the same for them when you return.
 Meet with those who will be filling in for you to alert them to upcoming tasks and deadlines.
-Explain processes and procedures and make sure they know where key files are kept.
+Explain processes and procedures, and make sure they know where key files are kept.
 Simply put: Delegate.

-2. Give the gift of good email maintenance
+4. Give the gift of good email maintenance

 This might be the most important tip: Give yourself the ability to truly relax by unplugging.
 If you must check in, provide specific times that you’ll be available, and limit your accessibility to those times.